 2017 was a wild ride for everyone, the solar industry included.
 On one hand, we saw a continuation of all the positive trends that have buoyed the U.S. solar boom in recent years, including record-low solar prices, record-high levels of consumer interest in going solar, and the steady growth of solar finance.
 On the other hand, our industry faced unexpected political headwinds — and the biggest total solar eclipse in the U.S. in nearly a century — and came together to show our strength.

-Throughout this action-packed year, we never stopped being motivated by the vision of a world powered by 100% clean energy for all — and never stopped being inspired by our partners throughout the industry that are bringing this vision closer to reality every single day.
-So, in that spirit of reflection and gratitude, here’s a rundown of the brightest solar stories from 2017 that make us optimistic for 2018!
+Throughout this action-packed year, we never stopped being motivated by the vision of a world powered by 100% clean energy for all — and never stopped being inspired by our partners throughout the solar industry that are bringing this vision closer to reality every single day.
+So, in that spirit of reflection and gratitude, here’s a rundown of the solar industry’s brightest trends from 2017 that make us optimistic for 2018!

 - SunShot hits 2020 target 3 years early, sets new 2030 goals: The Department of Energy’s SunShot Initiative has funded lots of innovative solar companies — including Mosaic — and in 2017 it got to show off the fruits of its investments.
 U.S. solar prices have dropped so fast that they surpassed the program’s 2020 target already, leading the program to set even more ambitious targets for 2030.